Smurph82/RecyclerWithCursorLoader/README.md

   - `interface CursorAllObjects` I like to use this for each of the Cursors that I might create in the app.

 ######.db.MyProvider
+- This extends the `ContentProvider` and implements all of the methods involved.
+- Variables
+  - `AUTHORITY` - This is an important one.
+This is what allows your ContentProvider to be called and must be unique to your app.
+  - The `uriMatcher` returns an `int` value based on the Uri that is compared in the matcher.
+I use switch statements in the different methods of the ContentProvider to determine if there is anything extra to do with the SQL statement.
+  - The `query` method is your select statement, and insert, update, and delete are self-explanatory.
+  - The insert, update, and delete use the `db.beginTransaction();` and `db.setTransactionSuccessful();` so that if something goes wrong during the sql execute then the data will not be saved and everything between the beginTransaction and the setTransactionSuccessful will be rolled back to a state before the beginTransaction started.
+  - In the update, insert, and delete method you will notice that at the end I call `getContext().getContentResolver().notifyChange(uri, null)` or `cr.notifyChange(uri, null)`.
+This is how the `DataSetObserver`in the `BaseCursorAdapter` know when something changes in the table.
+Because the Uri that we used to query all the objects was `content://com.smurph.recyclerwithloader.db/TblMyObject` in the `MainActivity` we also are using the same Uri to update, delete, and insert.
+So when the one of those methods executes the ContentResolver.notifyChange(uri, null) is called.
+That Uri is the same Uri used to populate the list.
+This tells the `AdapterDataSetObserver` in the `BaseCursorAdapter` to `notifyDataSetChanged();`.
+This makes the RecyclerView update its items.

+######Things to keep in mind
+1. Always try to include the _id in queries.
+This can be very useful.
+Also in the `BaseCursorAdapter` I had called `setHasStableIds(true);` in the `init(@Nullable Cursor cursor)` method.
+If the _id was not in the query returned from the CursorLoader then this would error out because there would not be anys ids to make the items unique.